© Ayash Basu | May 2017

-Most urban metropolises have a creative hub - a neighborhood, corner or few blocks - where the artists hang out.
-Such spots are often characterized by street art, graffiti on walls and windows, and sculptures made out of twisted metal, plastic and glass.
-They are labeled as eclectic, cool and off-the-edge, that offer artists a cheap canvas for creative expression.
-But in many instances, these areas can be isolated, only being graced by visitors from the "hipster clubs."
-One doesn't tend to see too many "non artists" in such places, such as the office goer, the woman with her kids, the baker and his crew, or the postman in the van.
-That was my frame of reference for the NDSM in Amsterdam until a recent visit with a local photographer on Loculars revealed a different world out there.
+Most urban metropolises have a creative hub - a neighborhood, a corner or a few blocks - where the artists hang out.
+These spots are often characterized by street art and graffiti on walls and windows, and sculptures made out of twisted metal, plastic and glass.
+They are labeled as eclectic, cool and off-the-edge, offering artists a cheap canvas for creative expression.
+But often times, these areas become isolated, graced only by visitors from the "hipster clubs."
+One doesn't tend to see too many "non artists" in such places - the office goer, the woman with her kids, the baker and his crew, or the postman in the van.
+That was indeed my frame of reference for the NDSM in Amsterdam until a recent visit with a local photographer on Loculars revealed a different world out there.

 In order to attract individuals beyond artists, a hub needs to be more than a "creative spot with free paint."
 The NDSM is exactly that: a cultural hub that enriches Amsterdam's eminence as a lifestyle city and a breeding ground for creativity, collaboration and entrepreneurship.
-The Dutch pragmatism of "if you can't eliminate a problem, manage it, generate money from it and make the process sustainable" is very much at play here.
-The NDSM is Amsterdam's 21st century approach to another centuries old problem - prostitution - which hasn't been eliminated but enveloped in a structure that manages it as reasonably as possible (considering the nature of the business).
-More importantly, safely and profitably.
+The Dutch pragmatism of "if you can't eliminate a problem, then manage it profitably and sustainably" is very much at play here.
+The NDSM is Amsterdam's 21st century approach to another centuries old problem - prostitution - which hasn't been eliminated but is enveloped within a structure that manages it as reasonably as possible (considering the nature of the business).

 A key tenet of the NDSM is the symbiosis of art and business, and the overlapping lines between the two to extend Amsterdam's social fabric across the river IJ.
 This has meant not only retaining the creative community through cheap infrastructure, but also attracting small and medium businesses through small, yet targeted investments.
-The result is a rich cultural hub: sustainable start-ups, manufacturing shops, innovative housing projects, social impact organizations and exhibition spaces that celebrate its creative residents.
+The result is a rich cultural hub: sustainable start-ups, manufacturing shops, innovative housing projects, social impact organizations, cultural and music festivals, and exhibition spaces that celebrate its creative residents.

+Today, some of Amsterdam's best festivals happen at the NDSM, and it is home to Europe's largest flea market.
 There isn't a clear and defined outcome for the NDSM beyond the aim of transforming it into a metropolitan cultural hub.
 What that will become in the coming decades remains to be seen.
-While the destination is unknown, the journey is based on clear cut frameworks - respect for the shipyard's history, functional spaces rooted in creative expression, re-cycled materials and a shared lifestyle within its community.
-So far, the NDSM laboratory has delivered successful experiments towards establishing that cultural hub and not another isolated artsy neighborhood.
+While the destination is unknown, the journey is based on clear cut frameworks - respect for the shipyard's history, functional spaces rooted in creative expression, re-cycled materials, and a shared lifestyle within its community.
+So far, the NDSM laboratory has delivered successful experiments towards establishing that sustainable cultural hub and not another isolated artsy neighborhood.